timebertt/talk-platform-engineering/content/12-flux.md

 ## Lab: Flux

 - [Install Flux](https://fluxcd.io/flux/get-started/) in your cluster and deploy applications using GitOps.
 - Create a personal GitHub repository to store your Flux configuration and your deployment manifests.
+Specify `--path=clusters/dhbw` when bootstrapping Flux.
-- Add your manifests for the `podinfo` application from the [Kustomize Lab](#/lab-kustomize) to the repository.
+- Clone the repository locally and commit the manifests for the `podinfo` application from the [Kustomize Lab](#/lab-kustomize) to the repository (in the `deploy` folder).
-- Create `Kustomization` manifests to deploy the `podinfo` application in both the `development` and `production` environments.
+- Create two Flux `Kustomization` manifests in the `clusters/dhbw` folder to deploy the `podinfo` application in both the `development` and `production` environments, referencing the appropriate overlays paths in the `deploy` folder.
+Use the `flux-system` namespace and reference the `flux-system` `GitRepository` created during bootstrapping.
 - Commit and push the new manifests to the main branch of your GitHub repository.
 - Verify that Flux deploys the application in both environments as expected.
 - Bonus: install [Headlamp](https://headlamp.dev/) and use the [Flux plugin](https://github.com/headlamp-k8s/plugins/blob/main/flux) for visualizing the state of your GitOps deployments.